 In the United States, more than 600,000 patients are suffering from a vestibular condition called Meniere’s disease.
 What is it and is there any way to find natural relief?
 To learn more about Meniere’s disease, we are going to discuss the four main symptoms of this syndrome in detail.
-Then we will give patients hope that natural relief is available by considering two cases studies involving hundreds of patients over the past decade.
+Then we will give patients hope that natural relief is available.
+To do so, let's consider two cases studies involving hundreds of Meniere’s patients.

-Meniere’s is a vestibular condition meaning that it affects the inner ear, which is responsible for sending the brain information that helps the body to balance itself.
+Meniere’s is a vestibular condition that affects the inner ear.
+This part is responsible for sending the brain information that helps the body to balance itself.
 Here are the four main ways this condition presents itself:

 To show you that there really is hope for finding natural relief from vertigo, we would like to tell you about two extensive cases studies that have been completed.

-- The second study was even larger and involved 300 patients with Meniere’s disease over the course of six years of care under an upper cervical chiropractor.
+The second study was even larger and involved 300 patients with Meniere’s disease over the course of six years of care under an upper cervical chiropractor.
 This study once again saw amazing success rates with 97% of patients experiencing significant benefits.
 In fact, the average relief from vertigo was a greater than 90% over the course of the six-year study.
-This helped to confirm the practitioner’s hypothesis that the upper cervical misalignment gradually creates a lesion on the eustachian tubes that contributes to the onset and symptoms of Meniere’s.
+This helped to confirm the practitioner’s hypothesis that the upper cervical misalignment gradually creates a lesion on the eustachian tubes that contributes to the onset and Meniere’s symptoms.

 If you are suffering from Meniere’s disease and you were starting to give up hope that there was any way to find relief without risking permanent hearing damage, these case studies should give you a new direction to look.
 Upper cervical chiropractic has had success in helping Meniere’s patients to cope with this debilitating condition.
 To learn more, especially if you have a history of head or neck trauma, contact the nearest upper cervical practice.
 You may find that relieving an upper cervical misalignment provides you with all the respite you need.